JoshuaCarter/Vanguard-40k/core-rules.md

 - Any of the above but also restricted to ***visible*** models.
 - Any of the above but also restricted to ***friendly*** or ***enemy*** models.

-Don't apply the *Big Unit* rule to core rules, or to rules that are simply less impactful due to only affecting an *Independent Model* rather than a multi-model unit.
+Don't apply the *Big Unit* rule to core rules, or to rules that still function as intended but only affect an *Independent Model* rather than a multi-model unit.

 > By way of example, the *Big Unit* rule is already applied to the *Morale Phase* rules and *Blast Weapons* rules.